FIWARE/tutorials.Getting-Started/README.md

 ```

 All containers are residing on the same network - the Orion Context Broker is listening on Port `1026` and MongoDB is
-listening on the default port `27017` and httpd is listening on port `80`.
+listening on the default port `27017` and httpd is is offering `@context` files on port `80`.
 All containers are also exposing
 ports externally - this is purely for the tutorial access - so that cUrl or Postman can access them without
 being part of the same network.
 The command-line initialization should be self explanatory.